Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 5. Where it says Source click the drop-down menu labelled None and select Master Branch
 6. Ensure the /root is the folder and click Save
 7. The page is now deployed

+# Declaration
+This website is intended for educational use only